The Sonny Kendis Show

-The Sonny Kendis Show was an early United States television series which aired on CBS Television from April 18, 1949, to circa January 3, 1950.
+The Sonny Kendis Show is an early United States television series which aired on CBS Television from April 18, 1949, to circa January 3, 1950.
 Unusually, the series aired in a 10-minute time slot, at 7:45 pm to 7:55 pm ET on Mondays, Tuesdays, Thursdays, and Fridays, preceded by the 15-minute CBS Television News, and followed by the 5-minute Ruthie on the Telephone.

 The show featured pianist and big band leader Sonny Kendis (1911-1974) and vocalist Gigi Durston (born October 8, 1927).
 On Wednesdays at 7:45 pm ET, the 15-minute musical show Earl Wrightson at Home aired on CBS.

 Reception

 Billboard reviewed the series in its September 3, 1949, issue, giving the series a positive review, saying that "Sonny Kendis has the flashy kind of eye-catching piano playing style which, no doubt, will appeal to many viewers" and that "the production and direction were very good."